melwinVincent/ionic3-star-rating/README.md

 # Ionic3 Star Rating

 You can give your custom icons, custom color, custom font-size and also make it read only.
-Can use it multiple times in a single page and get the changed rating in the parent component Can also be used inside the form component
+Can use it multiple times in a single page/multiple pages and get the changed rating in the parent component Can also be used inside the `<form>` component

 Easy to integrate with your Ionic 2 or Ionic 3 projects.

-ionic-star-rating is deprecated, use `npm i ionic3-star-rating` instead.

 Demo: https://stackblitz.com/edit/ionic3-star-rating

+For ionic-4 projects please check this package : https://www.npmjs.com/package/ionic4-star-rating

 # How to use